ideiudicibus/sinekarta/README.md

 sinekarta mavenized.
 --------------------

-this project is an attempt to mavenized the sinekarta project.
+this project is an attempt to mavenized the sinekarta project: e-invoice and legal (italian law) document storage ([http://it.wikipedia.org/wiki/Conservazione_sostitutiva] )  solution.

 more infos at